Once you’ve bought the equipment and hit the slopes for the first time, the next step to becoming a true snowboarder is to learn the lingo.

 A yard sale is a bad wipeout in which you lose some of your equipment.

-You lose your balance, fall hard, and before you know it, your hat, goggles, and/or board are lying several feet away.
+You lose your balance, fall hard, and before you know it, your hat, goggles, and/or snowboard are lying several feet away.

 A traction pad that sits between the snowboard bindings and helps the rider to maintain their grip when using a ski lift.